TRAVEL AROUND SRI LANKA - WHERE TO GO?

 Comprises: Chilaw within the west, Galle within the south, and therefore the capital Colombo within the south-west

 Though the climate is usually constant between 27°–29°C throughout the year, this region experiences the Yala Monsoon Season from April to September.
 During this time of the year, the rainfall is months are April, May, and June.
 Most of the beach hotels are located in the part of Sri Lanka.

 If you are looking to devote more time on the beach get there during the months between October and March which promise the best weather – through sometimes rains cannot be ruled out.

 If you fancy a dip in the sea then plan your vacation between January to March, when the ocean is calm.
 Another fascinating thing is that in these months you're more likely to see Blue and Sperm Whales.

 Party-lovers should get there in April for the Sinhala & Tamilian “New Year” festival season.
 This is the time of Sri Lanka’s harvesting season.
 The festival lasts around a week and has many social events and you get to savour the local cuisine.

 July is the beginning of the Esala festivals, with the main event happening in Kataragama.
 This festival marks the commemoration of the sacred teachings given by Buddha.
 The Kataragama’s event is full of activities and you will see whip crackers, elephants, Hewisi drummers, and Borukakul Karayo stilt walkers.

-Best time to go to Central Hills is throughout the year (but not in October and November as this is usually the wettest months)
+The best time to go to Central Hills is throughout the year (but not in October and November as this is usually the wettest months)

 Comprises: Kandy, Nuwara Eliya, and Peradeniya Botanical Gardens